appigram/react-emojione/README.md

 # react-emojione2

-A tiny ES6 library to use emojis in React (2+ version)
+A tiny ES6 library to use emojis in React, Emoji-Mart version

 ## Features

+- Compatible with Emoji-Mart library
 - Converts :shortnames:, unicode and ASCII smileys
 - Copy-paste friendly
 - Use it as a library or mixin